vmware-tanzu/tanzu-dev-portal/content/practices/ipm/index.md

 ---
 ## How to Use this Method
 ### Sprint Planning vs. Iteration Planning
-[Scrum “Sprints”](https://en.wikipedia.org/wiki/Scrum_(software_development)#Sprint_planning) and “Iterations” are both timeboxes but with some differences that impact how planning is done:
+[Scrum “Sprints”](https://en.wikipedia.org/wiki/Scrum_(software_development)#Sprint_planning) and “Iterations” are both timeboxed activities but with some differences that impact how planning is done:

 {{< table "table" >}}
 |  | Sprint Planning | Iteration Planning |